ralitsataylor/ralitsataylor/README.md

 **`Mid Front-end Developer`**

 <p>A proactive "can-do" professional with 5 &frac12; years of experience.
-Building state-of-the-art, easy to use, user-friendly websites is truly a passion to mine.
+Building state-of-the-art, easy to use, user-friendly websites is truly a passion of mine.
 I actively seek out new technologies and stay up-to-date on industry trends and advancements.
 Happy coding to all! :)</p>

 <h2> <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/tarikul-islam-anik/main/assets/images/Rocket.png" width="30" style="max-width: 100%;"> The tools I've used along the way</h2>
 <p align="left">